-- A. FOR Item 1
+- A. FOR Item 1;

-- B. FOR Item 2
+- B. FOR Item 2;

-- C. FOR Item 3
+- C. FOR Item 3; and

+- D. No recommendation on Item 4

-Shareholders of record as of the close of business on March 21, 2016, are entitled to notice of, to attend, and to vote at the meeting.
+Shareholders of record as of the close of business on March 20, 2017, are entitled to notice of, to attend, and to vote at the meeting and are being sent this Proxy Statement on or about April 3, 2017.
 We are pleased to offer multiple options for voting your shares.
-As detailed in the "Solicitation of Proxies" section of the Proxy Statement, you can vote your shares via the Internet (www.proxyvote.com), by telephone (1-800-690-6903), by mail or by written ballot at the Annual Meeting.
+As detailed in the "Solicitation of Proxies" section of the Proxy Statement, you can vote your shares via the Internet, by telephone (1-800-690-6903), by mail, or by written ballot at the Annual Meeting.
+We encourage you to use the Internet to vote your shares as it is the most cost-effective method.
 If your shares are held in "street name," (that is held for your account by a broker or other nominee), you will receive instructions from the holder of record that you must follow for your shares to be voted.